DolVladzio/DevOps_project/HW_02/README.md

-# Runbook to setup everything
+# Runbook

+A simple project to see how the specific logs can be collected from the vms, inserted into the DB(PostgreSQL) and outputted on a website

+## The structure of the project
 ```sh
 .
 ├── README.md